-whose specific parameterizations are motivated by the behavior of aggregated Mat\'ern Gaussian fields (as illustrated in Figure \ref{fig:assumption}), with hyperparameters that are shared within fidelities but differ across fidelities to capture fidelity-dependent behavior.
+whose specific parameterizations are motivated by the behavior of aggregated Mat\'ern Gaussian fields (as illustrated in Figure \ref{fig:assumption}), with parameters that are shared within resolutions but differ across resolutions to capture scale-dependent behavior.

 Following the decay principles from the BTM reviewed in Section~\ref{sec:review}, we parameterize the inverse-gamma parameters using the minimum neighbor distance $\ell_{r,i}$ by